-Hemophilias A & B. Hemophilia A is caused by a deficiency of factor VIII activity, whereas hemophilia B (Christmas disease) is due to a deficiency of factor IX, and hemophilia C is due to deficiency of factor XI.
+Hemophilia A is caused by a deficiency of factor VIII activity, whereas hemophilia B (Christmas disease) is due to a deficiency of factor IX, and hemophilia C is due to deficiency of factor XI.
 Hemophilia A occurs in approximately 1 in 10,000 males.
 Clinically, hemophilia A can be classified as mild, moderate, and severe.
 The great majority of hemophiliacs have the severe form of the disease.
-Their factor VIII levels are less than 1% of normal activity and they frequently experience episodes of spontaneously bleeding.
+Their factor VIII levels are less than 1% of normal activity and they frequently experience spontaneously bleeding episodes.